Dual representations for quasiconvex compositions with applications to systemic risk measures: Quasiconvex compositions

 Next, we work on the case where only one of the functions in the composition has a stronger convexity assumption.
 While \Cref{bothconvex} reproduces earlier results in the literature, the next result is novel to this work to the best of our knowledge.
-In \Cref{sec:systrisk}, we will use this result to obtain new dual representations for quasiconvex systemic risk measures.

-\begin{prop} Suppose that $f$ is decreasing, lower semicontinuous, and quasiconvex; and that $g$ is increasing, $D$-lower demicontinuous, and $D$-concave.
-Then, $f\circ g$ is an decreasing, lower semicontinuous, and quasiconvex function; and the following dual representation holds:
+\begin{proposition} Suppose that $f$ is decreasing, lower semicontinuous, and quasiconvex; and that $g$ is $D$-increasing, $D$-lower demicontinuous, and $D$-concave.
+Then, $f\circ g$ is a decreasing, lower semicontinuous, and quasiconvex function; moreover, the following dual representation holds for each $x\in\X$: